 We are pleased to be leading on New Geographies, a three-year partnership between nine arts organisations in the East of England working within the ECVAN network, culminating in ten new artistic commissions.

-The East Contemporary Visual Arts Network (ECVAN) have launched an open call, asking people living in the East of England to nominate overlooked or unexpected places in the region that they find meaningful and interesting.
-By asking ‘what is a forgotten place that you think is important to highlight?’ we want more people to share their stories, building upon an active discussion with the potential to connect us to each other and to reimagine our idea of ‘place’.
+The East Contemporary Visual Arts Network (ECVAN) launched an open call in Summer 2017, asking people living in the East of England to nominate overlooked or unexpected places in the region that they find meaningful and interesting.
+By asking ‘what is a forgotten place that you think is important to highlight?’ we wanted more people to share their stories, building upon an active discussion with the potential to connect us to each other and to reimagine our idea of ‘place’.

 New Geographies will create a new democratised map for our region whilst experiencing high-quality international art in unexpected locations.
 For everyone.